nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: pnMEFWIrT7E
+  video: UpHIHQIqTGk
   islive: true
   pinned: true
-  title: Sunday Stream - 19th September 2021
+  title: Sunday Stream - 26th September 2021
   intro: Our service this week is led by Jon Sibley and we'll be livestreaming it
     at 10.30am.
   showsection: true